Studio 1 Productions

 OpenGL

-After Effects CS6 will use OpenGL to provide a faster and more responsive working environment when drawing images on the screen.
+After Effects CS6, CC and CC 2014 will use OpenGL to provide a faster and more responsive working environment when drawing images on the screen.
 Thus, giving you real-time draft renderings.

 Adobe recommends OpenGL 2.0 or higher and Shader Model 4.0 or higher.